APPLICATION & PRACTICAL

 (A) Student Applicants

-- Proof of English language proficiency.
+- Proof of English Language Proficiency.
 This is only required for non-native English speakers studying at Universities whose language of instruction is not English.
-Please see the ‘English Language Requirement’ page.
+Please see the ‘English Language Requirement’ section below.

 (B) Professional Applicants